adrian-gheorghe/wait/README.md

 The script is mainly useful to link containers that dependend on one another to start.
 For example you can have a container that runs install scripts that will have to wait for the database to be accessible.

+## Requirements
+netcat - The machine / container running wait.sh needs to have the netcat service installed.

 ## Usage

 ```